blackhatethicalhacking/perl-programming-training/README.md

 # Description

 Perl is the standard installed in most Debian and Ubuntu based systems.
 The feature perl is most known for, is its built-in "regexp" handling.
-This Perl script is a tutorial or example that introduces various aspects of the Perl programming language.
-It appears to be designed for educational purposes, helping readers learn Perl and its concepts.
+This Perl script is a tutorial that introduces various aspects of the Perl programming language.
+It's designed for educational purposes, helping readers learn Perl and its concepts.

 Here is the breakdown of the included script: